randomaccess2023/MG2023/README.md

-# Welcome to the GihHub repository of `MEDIOCRE_GUY` YouTube Channel
+# Welcome to the GitHub repository of `MEDIOCRE_GUY` YouTube Channel

 ####  In this repository, you will find the code for all the videos that will be uploaded in the channel.